DARLresearchlab/Clustering-project-tags/README.md

 - *Infra* peeled at Level 1 with ID `01`
 - *Layer 1* peeled at Level 2 with ID `03`

-A project containing both would receive the hierarchy code:01030000
+A project containing only these two tags would receive the hierarchy code:01030000

 ---